GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

 ## Existing Features
 ### Header
 <ul>
-<li>The header is features at the top of the screen the an easily visible title to the website which sits on a contrasting background to make for easy reading for the user.</li>
+<li>The header features at the top of the screen an easily visible title to the website which sits on a contrasting background to make for easy reading for the user.</li>
-<li>The header clearly display the type of game and website this page is.</li>
+<li>The header displays the type of game and website this page is.</li>
 <li> The header also contains a modal box which within the box when clicked displays the instructions of the game and how the game works.</li>
 <br>
 <img src="https://user-images.githubusercontent.com/72948843/139582919-c85bbee4-a4ca-4d88-b0a4-05f088fd958f.png">